 Classes: What to expect; should I take them?

-Racquetball classes are generally offered in a small group or individual setting.
+Racquetball classes are generally offered in a small group or individual setting and offer racquetball tips for beginners.
 Most classes will teach you the fundamentals and rules of racquetball.
 You’ll also learn different swings, shots and footwork to make you a more efficient player.
 Some classes take it one step further, going over proper warm-up and cool-down techniques to ensure you’re at the top of your game while minimizing your risk of injury.

 If you’ve never before played racquetball or simply need a refresher, a class would definitely be a good idea.
 Talk to the desk attendant at your gym to see what group or private lessons they might offer.